FAQ

 Where does the information on the website come from?

-The information on this site is sourced from a number of agencies, including from the State and Federal Governments.
-This includes details of incidents reported by members of the public to authorities, and alerts and warnings from emergency agencies.
+The information on this site comes from a number of sources, including from the State and Federal Governments.
+This includes details of incidents reported to authorities by members of the public, and alerts and warnings from State Government entities.

 What is an Incident?